matzesc/notes/windows.md

     Add-AppxPackage -DisableDevelopmentMode -Register "C:\Windows\SystemApps\ShellExperienceHost_cw5n1h2txyewy\AppXManifest.xml"

-Another way to resolve the issues is to kill the `ShellExperienceHost.exe` process in the task manager.
-Usually this process in the `Suspended` state when the Action Center is not used and switches to `Running` when opened, but it was always in the `Running` state when the Action Center was not responding.
+Another way to resolve the issues is, to kill the `ShellExperienceHost.exe` process in the task manager.
+Usually this process is in the `Suspended` state when the Action Center is not used and switches to `Running` when opened, but it was always in the `Running` state when the Action Center was not responding.

 ### Search Bar not working